A Boosting Approach to Reinforcement Learning: Introduction

 \item It is unrealistic to expect a weak learner that attains near-optimal value for a given linear objective over the policy class.
 At most one can hope for a multiplicative and/or additive approximation of the overall value.

 \end{enumerate}

 Our approach overcomes these challenges by applied several new as well as recently developed techniques.
 To overcome the nonconvexity of the value function, we use a novel variant of the Frank-Wolfe optimization algorithm that simultaneously delivers on two guarantees.
 First, it finds a first order stationary point with near-optimal rate.
 Secondly, if the objective happens to admit a certain gradient domination property, an important generalization of convexity, it also guarantees near optimal value.
-The application of the nonconvex Frank-Wolfe method is justified due to previous recent investigation of the policy gradient algorithm \cite{agarwal2019theory,agarwal2020pc}, which identified conditions under which the value function is gradient dominated.
+The application of the nonconvex Frank-Wolfe method is justified due to previous recent investigation of the policy gradient algorithm \citep{agarwal2019theory,agarwal2020pc}, which identified conditions under which the value function is gradient dominated.

-The second information-theoretic challenge of the unknown transition function is overcome by careful algorithmic design: our boosting algorithm requires only samples of the transitions and rewards.
-These are obtained by rollouts on the MDP.
+The second information-theoretic challenge of the unknown transition function is overcome by careful algorithmic design: our boosting algorithm requires only samples of the transitions and rewards, obtained by rollouts on the MDP.

 The third challenge is perhaps the most difficult to overcome.
 Thus far, the use of the Frank-Wolfe method in reinforcement learning did not include a multiplicative approximation, which is critical for our application.
-Luckily, recent work in the area of online convex optimization \cite{hazan2021boosting} studies boosting with a multiplicative weak learner.
-We make critical use of this new technique which includes a non-linear aggregation (using a 2-layer neural network) of the weak learners.
+We adapt the techniques used for boosting in online convex optimization \citep{hazan2021boosting} with a multiplicative weak learner to our setting, by non-linearly aggregating (using a 2-layer network) the weak learners.
 This aspect is perhaps of general interest to boosting algorithm design, which is mostly based on linear aggregation.